dywisor/roverlay/doc/rst/usage.rst

    See `Configuration Reference`_ for all main config options like log file rotation and assistance for writing new *dependency rules*.

+Patching generated ebuilds / Importing ebuilds
+   See `Additions Directory`_.

+R_SUGGESTS
+   See `USE_EXPAND flag rename file`_, which describes how R_SUGGESTS
+   USE_EXPAND flags can be renamed.

 Field Definition
    Refer to `Field Definition`_ in case you want to change *how* R packages are being read, e.g. if you want the 'Depents' information field (obviously a typo) to be understood as 'Depends'.
+Also see `License Map file`_ for translating *license strings* into valid portage licenses.

 ------------
  Running it